WVURAIL/gr-radio_astro/docs/dspira-block-move.md

 Previously generated Python files do not update themselves.

-The historical `examples/transients/bench/noise-collection.grc` and `Pulsar_file_detection.grc` use the HDF5 recorder.
+The historical `examples/transients/bench/noise-collection.grc` and `examples/transients/bench/pulsar-file-detection.grc` use the HDF5 recorder.
 Install DSPIRA software to obtain that block when porting those older examples.
 They already require compatibility work and are not part of the supported application test set.